hackingmaterials/atomate/atomate/vasp/workflows/base/library/README.md

 In the above example, we have:
 * the first Firework (OptimizeFW) will run before anything else
 * the second Firework (StaticFW) will run after the OptimizeFW is complete
 * the third and fourth Fireworks (NonSCFUniformFW and NonSCFLineFW) will run after the StaticFW is complete.
 Note these two Fireworks can run in parallel.

-One can also specify a "metadata" key as a YAML dict/hash that will initialize workflow metadata (not shown).
+Next, `name` is used to set the Workflow name (structure formula + name) which can be helpful in record keeping.

-Finally, `name` is used to set the Workflow name (structure formula + name) which can be helpful in record keeping.
+Finally, one can specify a `metadata` key as a YAML dict/hash that will initialize workflow metadata - this is purely optional and for bookkeeping.